LLM-as-Judge on a Budget: Experiments

 \subsection{Inference from the Empirical Results}

 This section discusses our individual experiments and what we infer from each experiment.
 Additional experiments and prompt details are included in \cref{app:expts}.

 \textbf{Figures [\ref{fig:gpt_50k_delta007},\ref{fig:gpt_100k_delta007} and \ref{fig:gpt_50k_delta07}]} we outperform the uniform allocation baseline, on the WCE metric defined in \cref{eq:wce}.
 Our algorithm is based on an estimate of the variance, so we cannot beat the true variance (which is unknown when querying the LLM-judges).
 Hence, our algorithm's performance lies between the uniform compute allocation and \algk, which is the true variance-based allocation.
 Note that as our algorithm allocates compute uniformly until the warm-up period is over, its performance is identical to the Uniform allocation during this period, after which there is a sharp increase in performance.
-Note that as we choose a higher delta, the performance of \algu\; approaches that of \algk, this is natural as a higher delta implies a tighter upper bound on the variance of each prompt-response pair. \todobin{When we talk about "true variance-based allocation", it sounds like another baseline.
-Note that this is also our algorithm. \aw{is this better?}}
+Note that as we choose a higher delta, the performance of \algu\; approaches that of \algk, this is natural as a higher delta implies a tighter upper bound on the variance of each prompt-response pair.

 \textbf{Time Saved} The main motivation of these experiments is to demonstrate how our approach can reduce the time spent evaluating an LLM using a Judge-LLM by approximately half.
 By comparing \cref{fig:gpt_50k_delta007} and \cref{fig:gpt_100k_delta007} we can see that through uniform allocation of compute we get a maximum error score of about 0.3 in 100k queries, however with \algu, we can get the same error rate in approximately 50k queries.
 We corroborate this result in \cref{table:full_comparison}.